Marry past tense

 • He married Jane after Jack got the money (Past Simple)

-Along with marry, words are popular fell and discuss.
+Along with marry, words are popular mow and pick up.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.